How to Use Fill Handle in Excel (All You Need to Know)

 AutoFill number series working properly

-Now let’s look at another dataset where we want to fill in alphanumeric values while maintaining a pattern.
+Let’s look at another dataset where we want to fill in alphanumeric values while maintaining a pattern.

 Fill handle for patterned list dataset

-• For that, insert the first value manually.
+• Insert the first value manually.

 First value inserted manually for patterned list